orthanq/orthanq.github.io/src/docs/usage.rst

 The third and last step is the quantification of HLA haplotypes for e.g. locus A::

       orthanq call hla --haplotype-variants candidate_variants/A.vcf --output quantification/reads_A.csv --prior diploid --haplotype-calls preprocessing/reads_A.bcf --xml hla.xml

+Above command looks quantifies haplotypes assuming the sample is a normal healthy sample via the chosen prior as diploid.
+However, if haplotype quantification is carried out for a tumor sample, then 'uniform' prior has to be chosen.